Guanajuato Hotels in the Historic Center, Mexico

 Hotel Edelmira is just around the corner from Hotel 1850 and is a nice alternative if that one’s full.
 It is historic on the outside, sleek on the inside.
 The small indoor pool is really a plunge, but the restaurant is good and the rooms are well-equipped.
 The 27 rooms range from single-person ones with a double bed to spacious suites with a full living room and a sofa bed for a child.
 The top ones face the outside of the building and have a balcony, but the interior ones are quieter.

 The owners of Edelmira have several other properties in town, so the staff is experienced.
 As with most hotels in this city, however, English proficiency is not a given.
-Rates run from under $150 to a shade over $200 double most of the year.
-With the right package, that includes breakfast for two.
-See our detailed review of Edelmira and check Edelmira rates here.
+Rates run from under $150 to a shade over $200, double most of the year.
+With the right package, which includes breakfast for two.
+See our detailed review of Edelmira.

 Boutique Hotel Casa del Rector swimming pool

-Located on Calle Positos between the university and the Alhondiga colonial-era granary, Casa del Rector Hotel is the latest upscale addition to the Guanajuato Centro scene, opened in late 2016.
-Just a few steps from the home where Diego Rivera lived as a child, it’s walking distance to nearly anywhere you would want to go.
+Located on Calle Positos between the university and the Alhondiga colonial-era granary, Casa del Rector Hotel opened in late 2016.
+Just a few steps from the home where Diego Rivera lived as a child, it’s within walking distance to nearly anywhere you would want to go.

-White painted rooms are well-equipped with all the luxe touches and have a good mix of period elements for a sense of place mixed with some complimenting contemporary pieces to keep the sleeping quarters from getting too dark and dowdy.
-Rates generally run $160 to $490 before taxes, the latter being for the Presidential Suite.
+White painted rooms are well-equipped with all the luxe touches and have a good mix of period elements for a sense of place mixed with some complementary contemporary pieces to keep the sleeping quarters from getting too dark and dowdy.
+Rates generally run $180 to $590 before taxes, the latter being for the Presidential Suite.
 This includes valet parking.
-See a more detailed review of Casa del Rector here and check rates online.
+See a more detailed review of Casa del Rector here.

 La Casona de Don Lucas

 Almost all the suites are $140 or so a night with breakfast (before taxes), but plan ahead if you’ll be here during a Mexican holiday or during the Cervantino Festival.
-If you can read Spanish, see more at the La Casona de Don Lucas website.
-Otherwise, check rates on Priceline.
+If you can read Spanish, see more at the La Casona de Don Lucas website

 Hotel San Diego in Guanajuato